Hans Münch: Auschwitz

 In June 1943, he was recruited as a scientist by the Waffen-SS and was sent to the Hygiene Institute of the Waffen-SS in Raisko, about 4 km from the main camp at Auschwitz.
 Münch worked alongside the infamous Josef Mengele, who was the same age and also came from Bavaria.
 Münch continued the bacteriological research he was known for before the war, as well as making occasional inspections of the camps and the prisoners.

-Along with other doctors, Münch was expected to participate in the "selections" at the camp of Auschwitz-Birkenau, to decide who among the incoming Jewish men, women and children could work, who would be experimented on, and who would be murdered in the gas chambers.
+Along with other doctors, Münch was expected to participate in the "selections" at the camp of Auschwitz-Birkenau, to decide who among the incoming Polish and Jewish men, women and children could work, who would be experimented on, and who would be murdered in the gas chambers.
 He found this abhorrent and refused to take part; this was confirmed by witnesses' testimony at his trial.
 The book on SS physicians of Auschwitz by Robert Jay Lifton (1986) mentions Münch as the only physician whose commitment to the Hippocratic oath proved stronger than that to the SS.

 While Münch did conduct human experiments, these were often elaborate farces intended to protect inmates, as experiment subjects who were no longer useful were usually killed.
 According to testimony from inmate Dr. Louis Micheels, Münch's last act before the camp was abandoned was to provide him with a revolver to assist his escape.
 After the evacuation of Auschwitz in 1945, Münch spent two months at the Dachau concentration camp near Munich.

-However, there are doubts as to the truth of this story – another former inmate, Imre Gönczy alias "Emmerich," paints a very different picture: allegedly, Münch not only participated in selections, but also used the flesh of the dead bodies to cook a broth which was used as a medium for his microbes.
-He did infect people, including Gönczy, with rheumatism.
-The latter is still suffering from these experiments.
+However, there are doubts as to the truth of this story – another former inmate, Imre Gönczy, alias "Emmerich," paints a very different picture: allegedly, Münch not only participated in selections, but also used the flesh of the dead bodies to cook a broth which was used as a medium for his microbes.
+He also allegedly infected people, including Gönczy, with rheumatism, Gönczy still suffering the effects of which at the time of a later interview.
 They met shortly before Münch's death, and the meeting was covered by a journalist from the German newspaper Die Welt.
-In the meeting, Münch said if he could go back in time and choose to go to Auschwitz again, he'd absolutely do it, because he saw it as a huge opportunity.
+In the meeting, Münch said if he could go back in time and choose to go to Auschwitz again, he would.